Affiliate links on Android Authority may earn us a commission. Learn more.

 Quite a few users face a problem with their apps crashing on the Galaxy S21, and some face random reboots.

 - An app might be causing this problem.
-Boot the phone into Safe Mode (you can find the instructions on how to do so below) and check if the issue persists.
+Boot the phone into Safe Mode (you can find the instructions on doing so at the bottom of this post) and check if the issue persists.
 If it doesn’t, the cause is a rogue app.
 Uninstall the most recently updated or installed apps and see if the phone works as expected.

 - You can also try wiping the cache partition.
-The instructions are in a guide below.
+The instructions are in a guide below, too.

 - Software updates have fixed this problem for many.
 If you’re still coming across it, though, getting a replacement is probably the best option.

-Some people notice a variety of Samsung Galaxy S21 camera problems after the Android 12 update.
+Some people notice various Samsung Galaxy S21 camera problems, especially if you’re still running Android 12.
 Users see the “Camera failed” error, or the viewfinder appears out of focus.

-- Some users say that performing a Factory Reset after installing the latest version of One UI helps clear out some common bugs.
+- Some users say that performing a factory data reset after installing the latest version of One UI helps clear out some common bugs.
 It’s not the best solution since you’ll lose all your data and need to set up the phone again, but it’s worth considering if you’re running into many issues after the update.
+There are instructions for this at the end of the article.

 You may occasionally come across connectivity issues with Wi-Fi and Bluetooth.
-Galaxy S21 owners are facing Wi-Fi problems in particular Until then, you can try these general troubleshooting tips.
+Galaxy S21 owners are facing Wi-Fi problems in particular.
+You can try these general troubleshooting tips.

-- Turn the device and the router off for at least ten seconds, turn them back on, and retry the connection.
+- Turn the device and the router off for at least thirty seconds, turn them back on, and retry the connection.

-- Go to Settings > Battery > Power saver and ensure that this option is turned off.
+- Go to Settings > Battery and device care > Battery and ensure Power saving is turned off.

 - Make sure the Wi-Fi router firmware is up to date.